 Skip Navigation

-Here are 5 numbers worth knowing about your money this week.
-13.5% of all Stash member buy dollars went to SpaceX (SPCX) this week, per Stash internal trading data.
-Two minutes, screenshot-ready.
-Each card stands on its own, with a link back, so any one is yours to send.
+Five money numbers worth knowing this week, in two minutes.
+8.3% of all Stash member buy dollars went to SpaceX (SPCX) over the past 30 days, per Stash internal trading data.
+Each card below stands on its own with a link back, so any one is yours to send.

 Found one worth sending?
 Screenshot the card above, or send the whole set: